qmlnet/qmlnet/README.md

 ------------------------

-A Qml integration with .NET
+A Qt/Qml integration with .NET

 Supported platforms/runtimes:
 * Runtimes: